 Seam allowances are tricky things.
 In traditional quilting, getting the correct seam allowance will make your life a lot easier.

 A scant 1/4″ means that everything will line up nicely when you’re finished and points will match.

 If you are doing lined pojagi, seam allowances are the same, so you are good to go, but with unlined pojagi it’s a different story.
 Getting an exact seam allowance is almost impossible, especially if you’re sewing by machine.[Read more…] about Pojagi Patchwork Seam Allowances vs. Regular Quilting Seam Allowances

-This small flower is a common decorative element in pojagi.
-It is not difficult, but takes a bit of planning ahead, since you need to allow drying time.
-It is best done with a fine fabric like silk.
-This sample is done with handkerchief linen.
-I just use regular polyester sewing thread.
+This small flower is a common decorative element in traditional pojagi.
+It is not difficult, but takes a bit of planning ahead, since it involves glue and you need to allow drying time.[Read more…] about Rolled fabric flower tutorial

 The triple backstitch is a common design element in pojagi.
 It is used primarily as an accent or to hold two layers of fabric together like quilting, but it is not a seam.[Read more…] about Triple Backstitch Tutorial for Traditional Pojagi